John Loret

 John Loret (November 28, 1928 – August 13, 2011) was an American marine biologist and explorer.
+He was a teacher at Queens College, City University of New York.
+He was the director of the " Science Museum of Long Island ".
+In the 1980's John lead expeditions into the Mexican jungle looking for Myan temples.
+I recall that he had mapped parts of Mexico, before Satellite images were available.
+He also had a waterfall named after him.
+He was a small man in stature, but a very large man in life.
+A very driven man of excellence that always pushed people to do better.

 Loret was born in Albany, New York in 1928.
 He served in the United States Coast Guard from 1946 to 1949.

 He studied at the New York University and was admitted to the degree of Doctor of Philosophy at the University of Connecticut in 1974.

-Loret was the President of The Explorers Club from 1993 to 1996.
+John Loret was the President of The Explorers Club from 1993 to 1996.